 - If the payment was made in the month of March, the TDS deposit needs to be done before April 30th of the year.

-What Are The TDS Deductions On Properties Sold By An NRI?
+What are The TDS Deductions on Purchase of Properties From An NRI?

 The TDS education rate is typically very high in the case of properties sold by an NRI since the government also deducts an additional capital gains tax from NRIs along with the TDS.
 When an NRI sells the property, the buyer is liable to deduct TDS at 20%, and in case the said property has been sold before 2 years, the TDS is applicable at 30%.